Tinkoff/gatling-picatinny/README.md

 ### feeders
 This module contains vast number of random feeders.
 They could be used as regular feeders and realize common needs, i.e. random phone number or random digit.
 Now it supports feeders for dates, numbers and digits, strings, uuids, phones.
-There we'll provide some examples, other feeders can be used same way.
+Basic examples will be provided below.
+Other feeders can be used in a similar way.

 ```scala
 import ru.tinkoff.gatling.feeders._